AiaRup/f-online-pokemon-AiaRup/README.md

 # POKEDEX

 This project is a SPA to consult the different types of pokemon and some features they have.
-You can filter the pokemons by their name.
+You can filter the pokemons by their name and click on any Pokemon to go to its details page.
 The API I used for this project is [PokeAPI](https://pokeapi.co/).

 ## Getting Started